The-Node-Forge/jwt-utils/docs/docs/intro.md

 # Documentation Index

 Welcome to the documentation for **jwt-utils**.
-Below is a list of available
+Below is a list of available guides:
-guides:

 ## Description

-**A fully-configured TypeScript NPM package template with built-in CI/CD, automated tests, ESLint, Prettier, and Docusaurus documentation.
-Get started quickly with best practices for package development**
+**JWT Utils is a lightweight, framework-agnostic Node.js package for generating, verifying, and managing JSON Web Tokens (JWTs).
+Designed for security and ease of use, it provides robust JWT authentication support for Express, Fastify, Koa, and other frameworks.
+Ideal for developers building secure APIs and authentication systems**

 ### 📌 Getting Started